🍾

 ahm-boh-NAY

-Ambonnay is a Grand Cru village in the Montagne de Reims producing powerful, chalk-driven Pinot Noir Champagne.
-Rated 100% on the échelle des crus, its 387 hectares of south-facing slopes yield wines of remarkable depth and minerality.
-Krug's legendary Clos d'Ambonnay, enclosed since 1766, stands as the village's most celebrated single vineyard.
+Ambonnay is a Grand Cru village on the southern flank of the Montagne de Reims producing powerful, chalk-driven Pinot Noir Champagne.
+Rated 100% on the échelle des crus, its 387 hectares of south and south-east-facing slopes yield wines of remarkable depth and minerality.
+Krug's legendary Clos d'Ambonnay, walled since 1766 and acquired by Krug in 1991, stands as the village's most celebrated single vineyard, while a deep bench of grower-producers including Egly-Ouriet and Marie-Courtin's contemporaries have made the village a magnet for terroir-focused buyers.

 Key Facts